 ESEPSY 7403 Motivation in Learning and Teaching

-I was invited as a guest lecturer for a sessions on interest, emotions, self-efficacy, and self-regulated learning.
+I was invited as a guest lecturer for several sessions focusing on interest, emotions, self-efficacy, and self-regulated learning.
 I provided a short lecture, followed by group activities and whole group discussions.

 Professional Development Opportunities for Other Instructors

-I organized and delivered professional development opportunities for other instructors at the Buckeye Teaching Showcase and TA orientation.
+I organized and delivered professional development opportunities for other instructors at the Buckeye Teaching Showcase and TA orientations.

 The sessions I have facilitated include “Tips for supporting international students in your classroom,” “How to provide feedback for online students,” and “How teachers can help students maintain and enhance their motivation throughout the semester.”